scylladb/scylla-manager/docs/source/sctool/status.rst

 The status command is an extended version of ``nodetool status``.
 It can show status for all the managed clusters.
-The first column shows node status in `nodetool format </operating-scylla/nodetool-commands/status/#nodetool-status>`_.
+The first column shows node status in `nodetool status <https://docs.scylladb.com/operating-scylla/nodetool-commands/status>`_ format.
 The CQL column shows the CQL status, SSL indicator if SSL is enabled on a node, and time the check took.

 Available statuses are: